 Immediately after you type a command in the global configuration mode, it will be stored in the running configuration.
 A running configuration resides in a device’s RAM, so if a device loses power, all configured commands will be lost.

-To avoid that scenario, you need to copy your current configuration into a startup configuration.
+To avoid this scenario, you need to copy your current configuration into the startup configuration.
 A startup configuration is stored in the nonvolatile memory of a device, which means that all configuration changes are saved even if the device loses power.